-Monochrome: Displays all traces in a conventional green.

-Color: Displays the components of the traces in the colors described in the Display Mode, for example the components in RGB mode are shown in red, green, and blue.
+- 4. In the Trace Appearance section, select the colors for the parade traces: - Monochrome: To display all traces in a conventional green. - Color: To display the components of the traces in the colors described in the Display Mode; for example, the components in RGB mode are shown in red, green, and blue.

-Note: The Color setting only works when Display Style is set to Parade.
+Note: The Color setting works only when Display Style is set to Parade.
 The Overlay mode displays the traces in green.

-Display Style

-Select one of the buttons to choose how the signal components are displayed in the active tile:

-Parade: All the components are shown one beside the other.
-This setting allows the traces to appear in the described colors if it is selected in Trace Appearance.

-Overlay: All the components are drawn at the same location so they appear one on top of the other.
-This trace is always displayed in green.

-Sweep

-Select the Sweep menu and select the waveforms to view between the lines or fields.
-The available sweep options depend on which display style is active.

-- When the Parade display style is active you can select from 1 line or 1 field. - When Overlay display style is active you can select from 1 line, 2 line, 1 field, or 2 field.
+- 5. In the Display Style section, select how signal components are displayed in the active tile: - Parade: All components are shown one beside the other.
+This setting allows the traces to appear in the described colors if it is selected in Trace Appearance. - Overlay: All components are drawn at the same location so they appear one on top of the other.
+This trace is always displayed in green. - 6.
+From the Sweep list, select the waveforms to view between the lines or fields.
+The options depend on the active display style. - When the Parade display style is active, you can select 1 line or 1 field. - When Overlay display style is active, you can select 1 line, 2 line, 1 field, or 2 field.

-Select the Display Mode menu and select from these choices (only available while displaying SDI inputs):
+7. In the Display Mode list, select the display mode (available only while displaying SDI inputs):

-Note: The inputs are only shown in their colors if Trace Appearance is set to Color.
+Note: The inputs are shown in their colors only if Trace Appearance is set to Color.

-Y: Displays the input as White (Y) for the Luma component.
-This display is the YRGB mode with the Red (R), Green (G), and Blue (B) components turned off.

-RGB: Displays the input as R, G, and B components.

-YPbPr: Displays the input as Y for the Luma component, and color difference Cyan (Pb) and Magenta (Pr) components.

-YRGB: Displays the input as Y, R, G, and B components.
+- Y: Displays the input as White (Y) for the Luma component.
+This display is the YRGB mode with the Red (R), Green (G), and Blue (B) components turned off. - RGB: Displays the input as R, G, and B components. - YPbPr: Displays the input as Y for the Luma component, and color difference Cyan (Pb) and Magenta (Pr) components. - YRGB: Displays the input as Y, R, G, and B components. - 8.
+Waveform filters are useful for isolating a specific characteristic of the input.

-Filter

-Select one of the buttons to set the waveform filter.
-This is useful for isolating a specific characteristic of the input.
 For example, you can enable a Low Pass filter for quick camera exposure setting.

-These filters are available:

-Flat: Display with the full available bandwidth.

-Low Pass: Display only the low frequency part of the signal.
+In the Filter section, select a waveform filter: - Flat: Display the full available bandwidth. - Low Pass: Display only the low frequency part of the signal. - 9.
+From the Graticule list, select a vertical scale value.

-Graticule

-Select the Graticule menu and choose a vertical scale value.

-Note: The Code Value vertical unit is a hex value.
-The Stop, Reflectance, and Nits scale are drawn differently depending on the gamma setting in the input menu.
+Note: The Code Value vertical unit is a hexadecimal value.
+The Stop, Reflectance, and Nits scale are drawn differently depending on the gamma setting in the Input menu.